-Motility disorders (abnormal movement of food in the gastrointestinal system)
+- Motility disorders (abnormal movement of food in the gastrointestinal system)

-Gastritis (inflammation of the stomach lining)
+- Gastritis (inflammation of the stomach lining)

-Pregnancy (morning sickness)
+- Pregnancy (morning sickness)

-If the medication prescribed, then there is little to worry about if foaming at the mouth is the only symptom, although it is always important to let your veterinarian know.
+If the medication has been prescribed to your cat and administered as per instructions, then there is little to worry about if foaming at the mouth is the only symptom, although it is always important to let your veterinarian know.
 Offer your cat a small meal or a treat after he’s had his medication to help get rid of the bitter taste.
 If this becomes a problem for you or your cat, you can ask your veterinarian about having the medication compounded.
 Compounding medication can give it a more pleasant flavour such as tuna, which is more palatable for your cat.
 Or the medication can be in liquid form instead of tablet form.
-Basically, compounding can make it easier to administer certain medications to your cat.
+Compounding can make it easier to administer certain medications to your cat.